Published on February 4, 2021

 Published in 2020, "The Vanishing Half" is a New York Times bestseller and was also a Good Morning America Book Club selection.
 The novel, which centers on the lives of two light-skinned Black sisters, does a phenomenal job stringing together multiple characters with contrasting experiences.

 At 16, identical twins Desiree and Stella run away from home.
 But while Desiree marries a Black man and chooses to maintain her Black identity, Stella elects to live as a white-passing woman.
 The book chronicles the sisters' uniquely different lives and the struggles they face as they navigate and define their identities.

-A powerful, moving tale, "The Vanishing Half" highlights the complex relationships between identity, race, and learning to embrace your authentic self.
+A powerful, moving tale, "The Vanishing Half" highlights the complex relationships between identity, race, and learning to embrace your authentic self.$$ on Amazon

 Feature Image: Andrii Kobryn / Shutterstock